wyattscarpenter/guide-to-c/readme.txt

 6.6.
 And Beyond!

 Consult the internet or appropriate documentation to learn about other libraries, features of C I may not have mentioned, etc.

+However, note also that given your current knowledge, the best way to learn more is to start making programs!

 Appendix A: Exercises